Our Advising Expectations

 How long do I have to get off probation?

-Students must reduce their B-deficits immediately after the semester when their cumulative GPA fell below 2.0, and every semester thereafter, until the cumulative GPA is 2.0.
+Students are expected to make progress toward good academic standing every semester they are on academic probation by reducing their B-deficits.
+Students must reduce their B-deficits immediately after the semester when their cumulative GPA fell below 2.0, and they must continue to reduce their B-deficit each semester until the cumulative GPA is 2.0.
+Failure to reduce a student's B-deficit in any semester may lead to university disqualification.

 To reduce your B-deficit, earn at least one B with the rest of your grades averaging to C. The more As and Bs you earn (with the other grades averaging out to C), the faster you will be off probation.